UPDATE: All long-term and short-term hotspots have been been claimed. You may place a hold for a hotspot.

 How long can I check out a hotspot?

-You may check out a hotspot for two weeks.
+You may check out a hotspot for three weeks.
 All hotspots must be returned by the due date, and no renewals are allowed.

 Are there late fees?